RoboDK/Plug-In-Interface/README.md

 You should pay attention to the following when using the RoboDK API inside a Plug-In:
  * Items are pointers, not objects.
 You can check if an item is valid or not by checking if it is a null pointer (nullptr).
  * You must provoke a render event every time you want to update the screen (for example, if you change the position of a robot).
-Updading the screen is not done automatically.
+Updating the screen is not done automatically.
  * Plug-Ins can only be deployed as C++ code using a DLL.